Jump to Content

 • Assist animal keepers and veterinarians during medical procedures.

-• Attend intern courses as well as departmental meetings.
+• Attend intern courses and department meetings.

 Scholarship Opportunity: The Weinkle Family Internship Scholarship at Riverbanks Zoo and Garden will be awarded annually to one or more students participating in a zookeeping or horticulture internship at Riverbanks.
 Scholarship opportunities will be needs-based and made available to future zookeepers specifically but may also be awarded to future horticulturists.
 Participation in either of these areas will expose students to the zoo industry as well as the field of conservation and horticulture.
 Interested students should submit an up-to-500-word essay describing the reason for participating in Riverbanks’ internship program and the nature of financial need.